hellerve/blog/posts/Helping_Ukrainians,_from_Berlin.md

 For some of us, getting active like this is giving energy.
 For some of us, it’s draining energy.
 Only give however much you have to give, and don’t burn yourself out.
 But please, at least get started.

+UPDATE: an important thing to mention is that my wife is way more active than I am, and for most of the organizing, planning, and executing the credit goes to her.
+It’s a deeply troubling situation when the woman in the relationship takes care of most of the emotional and care work, and I want to at least acknowledge that.
+I hope that I succeed in at least pulling my weight.